vecisf/SU-CompBio.github.io/people.md

 University](https://ppke.hu/en).
 Before I joined the group I was working on the pathogenetic role of microRNAs in inflammatory diseases.
 Now, my project is about the statistical analysis of RNA modifications in cancer.

+<h3>Gábor Bedics</h3>
+I introduce myself as a PhD student at the Semmelweis University, Doctoral School of Pathology.
+My work is divided to two groups: the Hungarian Academy of Sciences - Semmelweis University Molecular Oncohematology Research Group with the supervision of Dr. Donát Alpár, and between the Semmelweis University Computational Biology Group with the supervision of Dr. Endre Sebestyén.
+The field of research I work on is the genetic sequencing of pediatric acute lymphoblastic leukemia (ALL) and the bioinformatical analysis of theese data in order to identify mutations and give the opportunity for personalised therapy for theese patients.
+I graduated as a Medical Doctor in 2019 at the University of Pécs.

 <br />
 <br />